Home Help and advice How can I keep my vagina healthy?

 When you talk about taking good care of your body, you don’t always think about your vagina.

-But knowing how to look after your vagina can help to keep it comfortable and free from infection.
 So if you’ve ever wondered how to keep your vagina clean, whether you should be washing it after sex, or even if vaginal steaming is safe, then read on.

 How do I clean my vagina?

-Step away from the soap as your vagina keeps itself clean, all on its own.
 From puberty, your vagina self-cleans with the help of normal discharge and good bacteria, called lactobacilli.
 These help to keep your vagina healthy and prevent the growth of harmful bacteria.

 So avoid anything that can disturb the natural balance of your vagina, including:

-• getting soap in your vagina when you’re washing
+• Getting soap in your vagina when you’re washing

-• scented vaginal washes and wipes
+• Scented vaginal washes and wipes

-• washing inside your vagina (douching)
+• Washing inside your vagina (douching)

 It’s a good idea to wash the area outside your vagina every day.
 Your vulva is the area surrounding the opening of your vagina.
 It includes your labia (or vaginal lips) and clitoris.